000Daniel/Python-Projects/Reverse text/ReadMe.md

   usage: ```python3 reverse.py "Hello World" -q```

-This software was programmed on Visual Studio Code (Python3).
+This software was programmed in Visual Studio Code (Python3).
 > Note: This software was a coding exercise, so expect issues with it.

-Publish/Release dates: 03.01.2022
+Publish/Release dates: 04.01.2022